 Investments in project financing are expected to generate long–term stable cash flows.
 On the other hand, since these arrangements require sophisticated professional skills, thus far only a limited number of financial institutions have participated in this market.
-However, through this new fund, Mizuho can now offer project finance debt investments to a broader range of institutional investors.
+However, through this new fund, we can now offer project finance debt investments to a broader range of institutional investors.

-MHSC donates a portion of the trust fees it receives from beneficiaries of its Global High Yielding Pure Infrastructure Fund (Monthly Dividend) (Growth Type) and Global High Yielding Advanced Infrastructure Fund (Currency Select Type), which invest in equities of such companies as those holding infrastructure–related assets, including roads, airports, ports, and harbors, to organizations that are working to improve the infrastructure in developing countries.
+Mizuho Securities donates a portion of the trust fees it receives from beneficiaries of its Global High Yielding Pure Infrastructure Fund (Monthly Dividend) (Growth Type) and Global High Yielding Advanced Infrastructure Fund (Currency Select Type), which invest in equities of such companies as those holding infrastructure–related assets, including roads, airports, ports, and harbors, to organizations that are working to improve the infrastructure in developing countries.